Music Complete

 Music Complete is the tenth studio album by English rock band New Order.
 It was released on 25 September 2015 by Mute Records, their debut on the label.
 The album features guest vocals from Elly Jackson of La Roux, Iggy Pop, and Brandon Flowers of The Killers.
+This is the band's first album with new bassist Tom Chapman, replacing the original bassist Peter Hook, and the first time to featured as a five-piece band, as original keyboardist and guitarist Gillian Gilbert returned to the band and Phil Cunningham, who initially replaced Gilbert remained in the band.
+As of 2025, this is the band's most recent album.